Meet the cast of Death in Paradise series 9

 Who’s Catherine?
 Described as “attractive, bright, friendly and one of the island’s local treasures,” Catherine is a Frenchwoman who has spent should of her grownup life in Saint Marie.
 She runs a well-liked beach-front bar in Honoré and is aware of all people on the town.

 What else has Elizabeth Bourgine been in?
-In France, the actress is greatest recognized for films and TV exhibits together with Personal Classes (Cours privé), A Coronary heart in Winter (Un cœur en hiver), and My Greatest Buddy (Mon meilleur ami).
-Not too long ago she’s been seen within the TV films Murders in Rochefort and Written in Blood.
+In France, the actress is finest identified for films and TV reveals together with Personal Classes (Cours privé), A Coronary heart in Winter (Un cœur en hiver), and My Greatest Pal (Mon meilleur ami).
+Lately she’s been seen within the TV films Murders in Rochefort and Written in Blood.

 Nina Wadia performs Anna Houghton

 Who’s Anna Houghton?
 A British vacationer visiting Saint Marie, and a possible love curiosity for DI Jack Mooney.
-Anna is spending New Yr’s Eve on the island when she witnesses a masked murderer who is needed for homicide, and takes her proof to the police.
+Anna is spending New 12 months’s Eve on the island when she witnesses a masked murderer who is needed for homicide, and takes her proof to the police.

 Nina Wadia tells HEARALPUBLICIST: “She’s doing a year’s worth of travel because it’s on her bucket list and she’s had a bit of a time with her ex-husband Mike, who was quite selfish, and so she thinks, ‘you know what, I don’t need this in my life, I’m just going to go and do what I’ve always wanted to do.’
 And she literally flies out, and when she least expects to meet someone else, she sees Jack.
 And for her it’s quite instant.
 She kind of just knows that she likes him.”